joe-plumb-notes/architecture/az-300-notes.md

 ### Storage Explorer
 - Open a storage instance in portal, and can access from the blade.
 Also native app available for download.
-- {"question": "blob containers vs file storage vs queues"}
+- {"question": "blob containers vs file storage vs queues vs data lake storage"}
 - Different types of blob storage:
 	- block blob - files such as image/video that are designed to be read as complete files
 	- page blob - akin to virtual HDD where individual pages of the blob can be accessed (good for batch processing perhaps?)